Enhancing Security with Network Segmentation for Workloads

 Real-Life Examples of Network Segmentation

 - Healthcare: Hospitals use segmentation to separate patient data from administrative systems, ensuring that sensitive information remains secure.
+This means that even if an administrative workstation is infected with malware, it's much harder for that malware to reach and exfiltrate protected health information (PHI).

 Comparison of Segmentation Methods